IntroToCode/Spring22_Recipes_Codemates8/breakfast/readme.md

 ### Notes:
-Make it spicy with hot sauce
+Make it spicy with hot sauce or you can use a spicy marinade for the meat??

 ### Codemates 8